georgelza/financial_txn_flow_using_graphDB/README.md

 ### Additional Data Products required

-1. Banks provide (if individual) accountEntityId => idNumber
+1. Banks provide (if individual) accountEntityId => pps
 2. Banks provide (if corporate) accountEntityId => regId
-3. CIPC provide regId => Company Owners/idNumbers
+3. CIPC provide regId => Company Owners/ppss
-4. DOHA idNumber => Personal records, name, surname, sex, dob, ...
+4. DOHA pps => Personal records, name, surname, sex, dob, ...

-5. Possible (stretching wishes), Mobile Telco's Operators provide idNumber => mobiledevice_number
+5. Possible (stretching wishes), Mobile Telco's Operators provide pps => mobiledevice_number
-6. Reported Fraud provide know offenders and known victim idNumbers.
+6. Reported Fraud provide know offenders and known victim ppss.

 ### Phase 3

-Figure out how to introduce temporal concepts between Account Events (for now it will be on inbound and outbound transactions only), linking one to next in a chain, think link list, also allowing n+1 to reference.
+Figure out how to introduce temporal concepts between Account Events (for now it will be on inbound and outbound AccountEvents only), linking one to next in a chain, think link list, also allowing n+1 to reference.
 Basically creating a time travel chain of events for the account.

 ### Kafka Connect Sinks